dpipstudio/botwave/README.md

 <h4> <a href="https://botwave.dpip.lol">Website</a></h4>
 </div>

-> [!WARNING]
-> The latest release of BotWave introduces a brand new protocol, and may not work as desired.
-Please open an issue if encountering any issue.

 BotWave is a system for broadcasting audio files over FM radio using Raspberry Pi devices.
 It consists of a server and client application that work together to manage and broadcast audio files.
 It uses [bw_custom](https://github.com/dpipstudio/bw_custom) as a backend, based on [PiFmRds](https://github.com/ChristopheJacquet/PiFmRds).